R4DDER5/CZ/new-project-scope.md

 #### User Management
 The user management of the system should be easy to use.
 It should involve features to enable/disable a user.
 Have recorded information when the user was registered to the system and when the user last logged into the system.
+Within user management candidate profile information should be able to be viewed and altered where required.
+The user manager may have additional fields such as notes which should not be visiable to the candidate.
+Any profile information contained in the user profile should have the ability to easily pre-populate any forms/screenings/contracts or tests where the relevant fields are requested.

 #### Access Levels
 Access levels will comprise of the following levels